 Wat Phra Kaew

 Another Thai landmark not to miss is the impeccable Wat Phra Kaew.
-Also known as the Temple of the Emerald Buddha, Wat Phra Kaew is Thailand’s most sacred temple, dating back to 1784.
+Also known as the Temple of the Emerald Buddha, Wat Phra Kaew is Thailand’s most sacred temple and dates back to 1784.

 The temple is located on the same grounds as the Grand Palace and houses Thailand’s most important deity – the Emerald Buddha.
-The figurine is made of solid green jade and clothed in gold and diamonds, making it even more striking.
+The figurine is made of solid jasper and clothed in gold and diamonds, making it even more striking.

 Along with this ancient masterpiece, there are also many other interesting pieces on display.
 While the Buddha and artifacts are undeniably beautiful, be sure to take some time to appreciate the exquisite Royal architecture featuring colorful designs and elaborate carvings.

-Wat Phra Kaew is a beautiful temple and a huge must when spending a bit of time in Thailand’s capital.
+Wat Phra Kaew is one of the most beautiful temples in Asia and a huge must when spending a bit of time in Thailand’s capital.
 Entry to Wat Phra Kaew is included in the Grand Palace ticket, which costs 500 Baht.
 You can see the temple between 8:30 am to 3:30 pm.
 But since it is a popular tourist attraction in Bangkok, arrive early for the best experience.

 Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, เขตพ ระนคร Bangkok 10200, Thailand